 4. Do you have language interpretation for me?

-We do!
 We offer LIVE interpretation of our sermons into Spanish, Chinese, and Korean, courtesy of our talented interpreting team.
 Click HERE for more info.

 3. Do you have a Bible Study for me?

 Yes!
 First Baptist Church Duluth has a Bible Study for each member of the family, no matter the age- beginning at 9:30 a.m.
 Sunday Morning Bible Study is our main way to connect people with each other in small groups as they study the Bible.
 Our greeters in the Welcome Center will help you find a class.